Evelyn Stuart Hardy Biography

 Evelyn Stuart Hardy

-Evelyn Stuart Hardy (1865-1935) was born Beatrice Evelyn Elizabeth Hardy to David (b.1838) and Emily, nee Collins (b.1841).
-Both David and Emily were artists and they had children, David (b.1863), Norman (b.1864), Beatrice and Mabel (b.1868), who all became artists.
+Evelyn Stuart Hardy (1865-1935) was born Beatrice Evelyn Elizabeth Hardy to David (1838-1870) and Emily, nee Collins (b.1841).
+Both David and Emily were artists, and they had children, David Paul (b.1863), Norman (b.1864), Beatrice (b.1865, baptised 1872) and Mabel Dora (b.1868), who all became artists.
+She was the granddaughter of the painter James Hardy.
+The wider family included Frederick Daniel Hardy and Heywood Hardy.

 Interestingly, the 1921 census records an Evelyn and Emily Hardy, living together with Mabel Roberts, Evelyn's sister, in Hampshire, but their birth-dates appear to have all slipped 10 years or so - Emily (b.1851), Evelyn (b.1875) and Mabel (b.1876).
-It's either coincidentally another family with the same names, working as artists and living in the same area or they have all decided to declare themselves a little younger.
+It's either coincidentally another family with the same names, working as artists and living in the same area, or they have all decided to declare themselves a little younger.
 Research has been difficult on this one!

-Hardy illustrated Lucky, A Fragment of a Girl's Life in 1890, Leslie's Fate 1891, A Ghastly Predicament in 1894, The Book of Gnomes 1895, Moo Cow Tales 1890s, Dog Tales 1890s and more.
+Hardy illustrated Lucky, A Fragment of a Girl's Life in 1890, Leslie's Fate 1891, A Ghastly Predicament in 1894, The Book of Gnomes 1895, Moo Cow Tales 1890s, Dog Tales 1890s, Stories from Anderson c.1925 and more.

 At the second meeting of the Salon de Reunion in 1890, it was reported that "the person who attracted most attention in the gallery was the artist, Miss Evelyn Stuart Hardy.
 Miss Hardy looks little more than a child and always wears a kind of Scotch dress with a plaid passing across the figure from right to left."